Caregiver Question | 08/08/24

 DEAR HEIDI: Your mother is fortunate to have such a loving and supportive daughter.
 I’m glad you wrote in and I have so much respect for the candid self-evaluation at the heart of your message.

-However it’s clear to me from the tone of your email that all you do for her is driven out of love and rooted in what you believe to be her best interests.
+It’s clear to me from the tone of your email that all you do for her is driven out of love and wanting to the best for her.

-It’s a great question.
+Your question about encouraging independence is a good one.
 And I have a few guiding ideas that you might find helpful.

 Let your Mom’s abilities be your guide